btoll/rupert-fp/README.md

 [![Build Status](https://travis-ci.org/btoll/rupert.svg?branch=master)](https://travis-ci.org/btoll/rupert)

-**Rupert** is JavaScript static code analysis tool and functional programming helper.
+**Rupert** is a JavaScript static code analysis tool and functional programming helper.
 Its aim is to aid in the transition of moving from an OOP paradigm to a more functional one.

 ## How It Works